 Radio New Zealand [RNZ] correspondent Fili Sagapolutele said he also “witnessed looting in one of the stores [in Pago Pago] and that is a very terrible thing to happen at this time.”

 The Pago Pago International Airport was closed by the Federal Aviation Administration following damage to the runway, Hawaii’s KGMB9 reported.
 American Samoa has a population of just over 65,628 people while Pago Pago’s population is just over 5,000 people.

 Earthquakes occur in the Asia-Pacific area regularly due to faults under the vast ocean.
 “The broad scale Australia/Pacific plate boundary is one of the most active earthquake regions in the world,” the USGS said on its website.

 People in the Asia-Pacific region have been on high alert since the December 2004 tsunami killed more that 220,000 people in Southeast Asia.
-That tsunami followed an undersea earthquake just west of Indonesia’s Java region.
+That tsunami followed an undersea earthquake west of Indonesia’s Java region.

 U.S. President Barack Obama has since declared a federal disaster, enabling federal funding and assistance for Samoa following the devastation.